 In the deserted streets, you will see butchers with long knives and bloody aprons, running from house to house, offering their services.
 Then will come the merry-go-round of carts that come to collect the animal skins.
 And in the air, there will be the smell of toasted hair… While this strange ballet is being performed, the kitchens of the houses are invaded, noisy and smoking.
 Once the animal has been skinned, its giblets (liver, heart, kidneys) are immediately threaded and eaten for lunch, while the sheep’s guts are often served at night.

-TRADITIONS AND PREPARATIONS FOR AID AL ADHA IN MOROCCO
+TRADITIONS AND PREPARATIONS FOR FEAST OF SACRIFICE IN MOROCCO

-As for the beginning of Ramandan, we do not know the exact date, because it is a lunar date, which depends on astronomical observation.
+As for the beginning of Ramandan, the exact date isn´t known beforehand because it is a lunar date, which depends on astronomical observation.
 It depends on the observation of the full moon, and marks the end of the Hajj, the pilgrimage to Mecca.

 If you have recently settled in Morocco and this is your first Eid, you will discover a very special period, which is experienced differently depending on whether you are in a big city or a small town, a chic district or a popular area.